Call4Cloud | MMP-C | Autopilot | Device Preparation

 Along With the Gods: The Two PushLaunch Tasks

-This blog will be about a big under-estimated schedule!!
+This blog will be about a big underestimated schedule!!
 I am going to dive into the PushLaunch scheduled task once again.
 This Task is responsible for delivering push notifications from Intune (and MMP-C?) to our device.
-I am going to show you what you need to be aware of when you are abusing Windows LAPS (or any other feature that relies on the PushLaunch tas) to deliver the notification to the device.
+I will show you what you need to be aware of when you are abusing Windows LAPS (or any other feature that relies on the PushLaunch task) to deliver the notification to the device.

 1. Introduction

-This blog is going to zoom in on the PushLaunch task and the corresponding dmwappushservice.
-You could start wondering where you have heard about that service before.
-Almost a year ago I wrote a blog about why the corresponding dmwappushservice is very important.
+This blog will focus on the PushLaunch task and the corresponding dmwappushservice.
+You may wonder where you have heard about that service before.
+Almost a year ago, I wrote a blog about why the corresponding dmwappush service is very important.

 Intune | Device not Syncing | Missing dmwappushservice (call4cloud.nl)

-In that blog, I mentioned the fact that when you are sending out a push command to the device, such as a “Rotate local admin Password” action, the PushLaunch scheduled task will be triggered.
+In that blog, I mentioned that when you send a push command to the device, such as a “Rotate local admin Password” action, the PushLaunch scheduled task will be triggered.

 But what if….
 What if the PushLaunch ends up with the error 0x82AC0204?
 When the pushlaunch task gives you this error, the remote command to reset the LAPS password will no longer be executed immediately!
 I am going to show you why and what exactly changed